Krokhino, Vologda Oblast: History

-In 1865 Posad consisted of 3 parts: Krokhino (4 blocks), Velikolesye (2 blocks) and Kargulino (3 blocks).
+In 1865 the Posad consisted of three sections: Krokhino (4 blocks), Velikolesye (2 blocks) and Kargulino (3 blocks).
 The Posad had 13 stone houses and 179 wood houses.
-There were also shops, barns, coaching inn, 3 forges, 4 pubs, 2 wind mills and 2 water mills.
-The main occupations of residents were navigation and trade.
-One third of residents was involved in fishing.
-There were also people involved in agriculture and shipbuilding.
-Before 1791 there was an acting parochial school that had 27 students.
-But because of the lack of funding it got closed down, and children had to get education only privately.
+There were also shops, barns, a coaching inn, 3 forges, 4 pubs, 2 windmills, and 2 water mills.
+The main occupations among the residents were navigation and trade.
+One third of residents were involved in fishing, with others working in agriculture and shipbuilding.
+Until 1791 there was a small parochial school, which closed because of the lack of funding, requiring children to receive private education.

-Krokhino and Velikolesye were affiliated to the parish of the Christmas Church.
-Kargulino was affiliated with Trinity Church that earlier had been part of the monastery.
-There were 884 residents in Christmas Church parish (406 men and 478 women) and 288 residents in Trinity parish (148 men and 140 women).
+Krokhino and Velikolesye were affiliated to the parish of the Church of the Nativity.
+Kargulino was affiliated with Trinity Church, which had previously been part of the monastery.
+There were 884 residents in the Nativity Church parish (406 men and 478 women) and 288 residents in Trinity parish (148 men and 140 women).

-In 1961 Sheksna Reservoir that became part of Volga–Baltic Waterway, was filled.
-After the construction of the 8th lock near Sheksna the water level in Sheksna River have risen by 5 meters and Krokhino turned out to fall into the flooding zone. Старый шлюз был опущен на дно.
-The old lock have been put to the bottom.
-Houses and residents were moved to other settlements.
-Only the Christmas Church that had been situated on the elevation stayed above the water level.
+In 1961, the Sheksna Reservoir, part of the Volga–Baltic Waterway, was filled.
+After the construction of the 8th lock near Sheksna, the water level of the Sheksna River rose by 5 meters and Krokhino was enveloped by the flooding zone. Старый шлюз был опущен на дно.
+The old lock was inundated, and residents were moved to other settlements.
+Only the Church of the Nativity remained above the water level.

-In 1974, by resolution of RSFSR Council of Ministers, the city of Old Beloozero was put into the category of architectural monuments of Federal Meaning.
-At the beginning of the 21st century in Vologda Oblast a work on creating museum for Beloozero architectural monument (situated on both banks of Sheksna River in the area of former Krokhino village) has been started.
+In 1974, by a resolution of the RSFSR Council of Ministers, the city of Old Beloozero was added to the list of architectural monuments of federal significance.
+At the beginning of the 21st century in Vologda Oblast, work began on a museum commemorating the Beloozero architectural monument.